gungorugur/ciqube/README.md

 }
 ```

 You need to pass host, projectkey and sonarqube token.
 If you pass --fail parameter pipeline will break according to quality gate result.
+If you want to wait for background task completing then pass to --wait-progress parameter.

 ```
-Usage of ciqube:
   -fail
         Pipeline fails, if quality gateway fails (Optional) -host string
         Sonarqube Host URL (Required)
   -projectkey string
         Sonarqube Project Key (Required)
+  -timeout int
-  -token string
+        Timeout for wait progress in seconds (Optional) (default 300) -token string
         Sonarqube Token (Required)
+  -wait-progress
+        Wait for background tasks if exists (Optional)

 ```